miyamot0/FastTalker/README.md

   - Constructs speech output using native functionality
   - Dynamically resize, mark icons, and apply other within-stimulus prompts
   - Incorporate images from anywhere, including your own camera and local pictures
+  - Use boards from other devices, with the supported Open Book Format
+  - Setup boards remotely and deliver prompting from another computer or tablet
-  - Save boards automatically, all locally managed
+  - Save all boards automatically, all locally managed!

 ### Images
 ![Alt text](FT-Drag.gif?raw=true "Drag Icons")